dmitov/newsletter.ai/README.md

 - **API authentication** – A great technical challenge and essential for production readiness.
     - When: Just before product launch.

 - **UI/UX improvements** – Strong design builds trust and retention.
 I’d revisit layout, spacing, accessibility, and overall visual hierarchy.
+Loading are also a must-have.
     - When: Post-launch, after gathering initial user feedback.

 - **More features features** – (eg. Image support)